 - All educational institutions both private and public closed.
 Large gatherings prohibited. - Public meetings banned. - A night curfew declared on 15th April 2020 for Mogadishu and to be observed between 7:00 and 5:00 a.m.
 The curfew prohibits opening of business premises and traffic.
-However, shops selling dry foods, hospitals, and pharmacies are exempted. - Minibuses which usually carry 15 passengers will only be allowed to carry 10 in order to reduce congestion in public transport vehicles. - International and domestic commercial flights suspended with exceptions for humanitarian flights. - Cancellation of all flights except medical equipment and foodstuff flights - Restriction on imported KHAT to Somalia from our neighbouring countries (Kenya and Ethiopia) - National health institutions -assisted by WHO to conduct case findings and contact tracing, testing and treatment, and quarantine activities. - A toll-free number 449 has been set up for the public to seek advice and report suspected cases of COVID-19 across the country. - Banned re-export of medical equipment and personal protective equipment (PPE) due to domestic shortages.
+However, shops selling dry foods, hospitals, and pharmacies are exempted. - Minibuses which usually carry 15 passengers will only be allowed to carry 10 in order to reduce congestion in public transport vehicles. - International and domestic commercial flights suspended with exceptions for humanitarian flights. - A quarantine unit established at Aden Adde International Airport (AAIA) in Mogadishu to isolate passengers who demonstrate symptoms of Coronavirus. - Cancellation of all flights except medical equipment and foodstuff flights - Restriction on imported KHAT to Somalia from our neighbouring countries (Kenya and Ethiopia) - National health institutions -assisted by WHO to conduct case findings and contact tracing, testing and treatment, and quarantine activities. - A toll-free number 449 has been set up for the public to seek advice and report suspected cases of COVID-19 across the country. - Banned re-export of medical equipment and personal protective equipment (PPE) due to domestic shortages. - Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan. - Sea ports and road transport are operational but medical screening of crew in effect.

-- Exemption of tariffs on all imported foodstuffs including rice, dates, wheat flour, and cooking oil ahead of the month of Ramadan. - Sea ports and road transport are operational but medical screening of crew in effect. - Dropping charges for cash withdrawals from ATMs.
-Ministerial level macroeconomic management sub-committee has been set up - Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19
+Dropping charges for cash withdrawals from ATMs.
+Ministerial level macroeconomic management sub-committee has been set up

+Waived all duties and taxes on all medical supplies and equipment imported to fight COVID- 19